Golf club employees as influencers: a blessing?

 Their social media networks are usually stronger than any relationship the people in their networks may have with your golf club or brand.

-Employees today have got on average 1000-1200 social connections.
+Employees today have an average of 1000-1200 social connections.

 This is why I recommend turning your golf club employees into brand ambassadors.